adshares/adshares-docs/adserver/api/oauth.rst

 Below is the sample flow in which AdController is the client server.
 This flow is divided into sections but represents single authentication process.
+Diagram could be simplified when user interacts with AdPanel and is still logged in.
+In this situation user does not have to log in once again.

 .. uml::
     :align: center